 A successful interview, often means, we get to take a higher step in the career ladder.
 STH has published many interview articles on various testing specializations so far.

-This is going to be a follow-up article to it, because we value our readership and their questions.
+This is going to be a follow-up article to it because we value our readership and their questions.
 Their wish is our command. :)

 Here we go with the answers to the reader-submitted questions:

-Q1.
-What is the testing process you follow in your project?
+Q #1) What is the Testing process you follow in your project?

-Since all projects are not the same and all of them do not follow a similar methodology, it is difficult to provide a generic answer to this question.
-The best way to handle this questions is to take a minute to understand the current project/role you are working on and come up with an answer that best reflects your situation.
+Answer: Since all projects are not the same and all of them do not follow a similar methodology, it is difficult to provide a generic answer to this question.
+The best way to handle these questions is to take a minute to understand the current project/role you are working on and come up with an answer that best reflects your situation.

 If you are looking for a sample reference about the testing processes followed, you might want to check out:

-a) The Testing process is at the end of this article.
+- The Testing process is at the end of this article.

-Q2.
-How to handle a situation when you don’t have time for complete testing
+Q #2) How to handle a situation when you don’t have time for complete testing?

-Q3.
-What is the Best Moment in Your Testing Life?
+Q #3) What is the Best Moment in Your Testing Life?

 This could be when a product you tested is successfully live and you have a few of your friends and family using it or it could be when you found a critical issue and received appreciation or it could be when you signed off on your first project as a QA Manager etc.

 On a lighter note: If you are somewhat of a tease, you can say that – you found a defect which made your least favorite developer work all night on fixing- and that made you smile in satisfaction.
 Just kidding! :)

-Q4.
-Do you remember your Manager appreciate you for your work.
-Tell me any short incident?
+Q #4) Do you remember your Manager appreciate you for your work?
+Tell me any short incident.

-Personal experience based question- the basic intention to questions like this is to judge how you are as a team player.
+Answer: Personal experience based question- the basic intention to questions like this is to judge how you are as a team player.
 “My manager never appreciated me for anything” is definitely not a good answer to this question.
 It shows that you are cynical and that positive feedback does not motivate you.

-Q5.
-How you performed as a troubleshooter in your last job?
+Q #5) How you performed as a troubleshooter in your last job?
 Any event you remember?

-Personal experience based question – A real value add to testers is when we not just report bugs but when we do some root cause analysis.
+Answer: Personal experience based question – A real value add to testers is when we do not just report bugs but when we do some root cause analysis.
 This question is to see if you were ready to go that extra mile to perform what is beyond your job description.

-Q6.
-Which is the Best Module you ever tested, and why is it the best?
+Q #6) Which is the Best Module you ever tested, and why is it the best?

-Personal experience based question – Now, ‘best’ differs with respect to everyone.
-If this question was asked to me -there was this one product (an add-in to Microsoft PowerPoint that generated custom reports for the client) that was built long time ago and was shelved.
+Answer: Personal experience based question – Now, ‘best’ differs with respect to everyone.
+If this question was asked to me -there was this one product (an add-in to Microsoft PowerPoint that generated custom reports for the client) that was built a long time ago and was shelved.
 The client finally wanted to use it and have it tested before using it.

 Even today, I know some features in PPT that most of the others don’t.
 I see it as a personal success and loved the experience.
 But, if you consider all projects educative, exciting and learn from every experience in a similar fashion- that is ok to say too.

-Q7.
-Have you helped you/r Team in Risk Management?
+Q #7) Have you helped you/r Team in Risk Management?
 How, any example?

 Try this article for more information on this: Risk management using FMEA

-Q8.
-Tell me which one the Most Critical Bug you find in your life?
+Q #8) Tell me which one the Most Critical Bug you find in your life?
 What was the Severity?
 How it influenced the AUT?

-Q9.
-Which is the best work around you suggested that solved a big problem – following which you and your team had some time to relax (no delay to the release date)?
+Q #9) Which is the best workaround you suggested that solved a big problem – following which you and your team had some time to relax (no delay to the release date)?
 Did it happen any time?
 If yes can you share it with me?

 You can say that you have helped in solving issues whenever you can and in whatever capacity you could (if you have a specific example, go ahead and give it) but when you were done earlier than needed, you communicated the same and picked up few other pending tasks to utilize the excess time you have.
 Questions like that are to test your integrity and professional commitment.

-By low frequency, I hope you mean the issues that cannot be reproduced consistently over time.
-If a issue is not coming up every time we repeat the same sequence of steps, we do some digging around to see if we can find any evidence to the occurrence of the bug(logs or failure messages) and if nothing else works, we report it all the same.
+Answer: By low frequency, I hope you mean the issues that cannot be reproduced consistently over time.
+If an issue is not coming up every time we repeat the same sequence of steps, we do some digging around to see if we can find any evidence to the occurrence of the bug(logs or failure messages) and if nothing else works, we report it all the same.

-Q11.
-How to coach a newer beginning in testing scope?
+Q #11) How to coach a newer beginning in testing scope?

-Q13.
-The following is an issue found when exploring an application- There are no limits to any of the fields in the create account page- What does this mean?
+Q #13) The following is an issue found when exploring an application- There are no limits to any of the fields in the create account page- What does this mean?

-This could mean two things, one- it is a bug.
+Answer: This could mean two things, one- it is a bug.
 Two- it might allow you to enter as many characters as you like, but might perform the validation when submitting the page.

-Q14.
-If you found that login does not have the missing “Forgot password” option- while exploratory testing, how would you report it?
+Q #14) If you found that login does not have the missing “Forgot password” option- while Exploratory testing, how would you report it?

 That’s it!
 That’s all we got.